joakimremler/YRGO_docker/README.md

 ## 5. Run your new image.

-Now we have build our new image and we are ready to [run](https://docs.docker.com/engine/reference/run/#general-form) it.
+Now we have build our new image called `kalleanka/loop` we are ready to [run](https://docs.docker.com/engine/reference/run/#general-form) it.
 To run this container in the background we add a `-d` flag.

     $ docker run -d kalleanka/loop